PLEASE NOTE: At this time, all applications received in 2023 will only be considered for funding in 2024.

 Communities in malaria-endemic regions can embrace anti-malaria projects.
 For MPI and its Rotary Member partners, these small grant projects are instrumental in helping in the global campaign to end malaria.

-In 2013, Malaria Partners International began its Small Grants Program aimed at empowering Rotary Clubs in malaria endemic regions to take direct action in controlling the spread of malaria in their community.
-Each local project must address needs carefully refined by community leaders, utilize current best malaria control practices, and provide measurable and attainable goals.
+In 2013, Malaria Partners International began its Small Grants Program.
+It was aimed at empowering Rotary Clubs in malaria-impacted regions to take direct action in controlling the spread of malaria in their community.
+Successful applications must address needs carefully defined community needs, utilize best malaria control practices, and provide measurable and attainable goals.

 Frequently Asked Questions

 What can the small grant be used for?

 What is the largest grant we can receive?